rickydaricky/tock-bot/README.md

 6. The extension will automatically prepare and execute the booking at the specified time
 7. You can monitor the countdown and cancel the timer if needed

-**Tock-Specific Behavior**: When scheduling a timer on Tock, the extension immediately navigates to the search results page with your preferences in the URL.
-When the drop time arrives, it refreshes the page to load fresh availability data and clicks the "Book" button.
-This is significantly faster (~1-2 seconds) than form filling.
+**Tock-Specific Behavior with Date Selection**:
+- The extension navigates to the search page with your primary date
+- At drop time, it refreshes the page to fetch fresh availability
+- It parses the calendar to find which dates actually have availability (marked with `is-available` class)
+- Date selection logic:
+  - If **calendar dates selected**: Only tries those specific dates
+  - If **no calendar dates**: Tries all dates within ±N days of primary
+  - Always filters to only try dates that Tock shows as available
+- For each available date, it:
+  - Clicks the calendar date button
+  - Checks for a "Book" button at your preferred time
+  - If found, clicks it and completes the booking
+  - If not found, moves to the next available date immediately (no delays)
+- **Key advantage**: Only tries dates that Tock shows as available, automatically skipping sold out or disabled dates

 ### Supported Platforms